xiangjunn/tp/docs/DeveloperGuide.md

 Step 1.
 The user enters `cunmark 4 5` to unmark the fourth and fifth **marked** contact displayed in the contact list.
 The arguments `4 5` are passed to the `CUnmarkCommandParser` through the `parse` method call.

 Step 2.
-The user input `4 5` will be subjected to checks by `String#trim` to ensure that argument provided is not empty. `Parserutil#parseMarkIndexes` will check for invalid argument and create the list of `Index` from the argument.
+The user input `4 5` will be subjected to checks by `String#trim` to ensure that argument provided is not empty. `Parserutil#parseMarkIndexes` will check for invalid argument and create a list of `Index` from the argument.

 Step 3.
-A List of `Index` object is created based on the input arguments.
-   * From this example, the List of `Indexes` created will contain element two elements both of which are `Indexes` and contains the integer value `4` and `5` respectively.
+From this example, the List of `Indexes` created will contain two elements both of which are `Indexes` and contains the integer value `4` and `5` respectively.

 Step 4.
 A new `CUnmarkCommand` object is returned to the `LogicManager`.

 Step 5.
-During the execution of the command, the `CUnmarkCommand` object retrives the `filteredContactList` in the `Model` and get the relevant contacts using the object created in step 3.
+During the execution of the command, the `CUnmarkCommand` object retrieves the `filteredContactList` in the `Model` and get the relevant contacts using the object created in step 3.
 For each contact identified, the command will check if the contact is not marked, if so a message saying the contact is not marked will be generated.
 Otherwise, a new unmarked `Contact` object containing the same details as the original contact is created and replaces the original contact in `Model`.
 Thereafter, the list of contact in the model is rearranged using `Model#rearrangeContactsInOrder`, which will cause newly unmarked contacts to be placed below all marked contacts in the contact list.

 Step 6.
 A `CommandResult` with all newly unmarked contacts is returned and will be displayed to the user.